jquery/jquery-release/README.md

 #### branch

-Which branch the release is being generated from.
+Which branch the release is being generated from (defaults to `main`).